2011 Toyota/Save Mart 350

-The 2011 Toyota/Save Mart 350 was a NASCAR Sprint Cup Series stock car race held on June 26, 2011, at Infineon Raceway in Sonoma, California.
-Contested over 110 laps, it was the sixteenth race of the 2011 Sprint Cup Series season and the first of two road course competitions on the schedule.
+The 2011 Toyota/Save Mart 350 was a NASCAR Sprint Cup Series race held on June 26, 2011, at Infineon Raceway in Sonoma, California.
+Contested over 110 laps, it was the sixteenth race of the 2011 NASCAR Sprint Cup Series season and the first of two road course competitions on the schedule.
 The race was won by Kurt Busch for the Penske Racing team.
 Jeff Gordon finished second, and Carl Edwards clinched third.

 There were five cautions and 13 lead changes among 9 different drivers throughout the course of the race, Kurt Busch's first win of the season.
 The result moved Kurt Busch to the fourth position in the Drivers' Championship.
 He remained 34 points behind first place driver Edwards and three ahead of Kyle Busch in seventh.
 In the Manufacturers' Championship, Chevrolet was leading with 108 points, 15 points ahead Ford and 24 ahead of Toyota.
 Dodge was fourth on 67 points with 20 races remaining in the season.